boltops-tools/google-ssl/README.md

     gcloud compute target-https-proxies list --format json | jq -r '.[].name'

+## Install

+To install the google-ssl tool.

+    pip install google-ssl

 ## Development Setup

 For development, it is recommended to use Python virtualenv to set up the requirements.
 Here's a cheatsheet.